bbauska/JS-Intermediate-JS/README.md

 // <i>7</i>
 </pre>

-withLog HOF can be used with other functions as well and it works without any conflicts or writing extra code.
-This is the beauty of a HOF.
+<p><b>withLog HOF</b> can be used with other functions as well and it works without any conflicts
+or writing extra code.
+This is the beauty of a HOF.</p>

 <pre>
 const addWithLogging = withLog(add);